Time-optimal Convexified Reeds-Shepp Paths on a Sphere: Introduction

 4) Derivation of closed-form expressions for the angles of each path in the sufficient list, given an initial configuration, a desired terminal configuration, and $U_{max}$.

 5) Full release of the source code for the research community to utilize, enhance, and build upon.

 The remainder of this article is structured as follows.
+Section \ref{sec related} reviews prior results.
 Section \ref{sec2} presents the problem formulation and utilizes PMP to obtain some basic properties.
 Section \ref{sec3} further characterizes the optimal paths and demonstrates that the problem can be divided into three distinct cases.
 These cases are analyzed in detail in Sections \ref{sec 3.1}, \ref{sec3.2}, and \ref{sec3.3}, respectively, obtaining a sufficient list of optimal path types.
-Section \ref{sec generate} includes a discussion on path generation, along with a numerical example of solving the time-optimal path problem.
+Section \ref{sec generate} includes a discussion on path generation, along with numerical experiments.
 Conclusions are drawn in Section \ref{sec5}.